mike-duran-mitchell/gsc-api-search-analytics/README.md

-# Google Search Console API Keyword Download for SEOs
+# Google Search Console API -- Keywords on All Sites

 A Google Search Console API NodeJS script that downloads keywords from all search console properties